Quansight/Quansight-website/apps/labs/posts/scaling-asyncio-on-free-threaded-python.md

 1. **Per-thread linked list of tasks**:
-   Python 3.14 introduces a per-thread circular double linked list implementation for storing tasks instead of global `WeakSet`.
+   Python 3.14 introduces a per-thread circular double linked list implementation for storing tasks instead of a global `WeakSet`.
 The linked list is per-thread, meaning that each thread maintains its own list of tasks and allows for lock-free addition and removal of tasks.
 The use of weak references is removed entirely which was slow and prone to contention, by instead making